ESSS/alfasim-sdk/docs/source/plugins/02_alfasim_sdk_by_example.rst

     }

-The image below illustrates the output from the solver, when running the plugin created in this section with the given network.
+The image below illustrates the output from the solver when running the plugin created in this section with the given network.
 That information can be seen by selecting the desired structure and opening the Trend plot window.

 .. image:: /_static/images/plugin_example/output_graph.png